Gobika404/KissanDost/README.md

-#  KisanDost: Smart AI-Based Farming Assistant
+#  KissanDost: Smart AI-Based Farming Assistant

-KisanDost is an AI-powered farming assistant designed to help farmers make better decisions using real-time data, AI suggestions, and rural-friendly communication methods.
+KissanDost is an AI-powered farming assistant designed to help farmers make better decisions using real-time data, AI suggestions, and rural-friendly communication methods.
 It supports eco-friendly practices and is designed for low-power environments with limited internet access.

 ---